 The expansion of nursing educational facilities in both India and the Philippines offers more opportunities for women to enter professional training, but issues concerning quality, cost and subsequent retention trouble the sector.
-Part of the explanation for this concern with the quality and accessibility of nursing education emanates from the privatization and commercialization of nursing education in both countries.
-Nursing education in both India and the Philippines is largely provided through private institutions (Hazarika 2013; Sengupta and Nundy 2005; Walton-Roberts 2015).
+Part of the explanation for this concern with quality and accessibility of nursing education emanates from the privatization and commercialization of nursing education in both countries (Hazarika 2013; Sengupta and Nundy 2005; Walton-Roberts 2015).
 Educational institutions offering nursing degrees in both countries make explicit links between nursing qualifications and overseas employment (Masselink and Lee 2010; Walton-Roberts 2015).
-Nursing, in the Philippines and the Indian context, has been imagined and ‘considered an international passport’ (Hollup 2012, 1296; Walton-Roberts 2015), and research suggests that nursing has become an occupation that young Indians are attracted to because it offers opportunities for overseas, not domestic, employment (Walton-Roberts, Bhutani, and Kaur, 2017), and private training institutes are keen to service, as well as encourage this demand (Rao et al. 2011).
+Nursing in the Philippines and the Indian contexts has been imagined and ‘considered an international passport’ (Hollup 2012, 1296; Walton-Roberts 2015), and research suggests that nursing has become an occupation that young Indians are attracted to because it offers opportunities for overseas, not domestic, employment (Walton-Roberts, Bhutani, and Kaur, 2017).
+Private training institutes are keen to service, as well as encourage this demand (Rao et al. 2011).

 India has 2,526 General Nursing Midwifery, 1,627 Bachelor Science, and 529 Masters Science government and private training institutes recognized by the Indian Nursing Council in 2016-17; this contrasts to 1,667, 945, and 138 respectively in 2008-09 (INC 2016).
 In the 2000s the Indian Nursing Council, under pressure from both private and state level interests, relaxed various criteria for the establishment of nursing colleges, and in some states these institutions mushroomed (Walton-Roberts 2015).
 The country has subsequently experienced a substantial increase in nursing schools and registered nurses (Tiwari et al. 2013).
-In terms of access, government college education is subsidized in India, but seats are limited, and caste based reservations feature in the allocation of seats.
-This leaves a large number of lower middle class students having to complete a nursing degree in the more expensive, but more accessible, private colleges; which often necessitates they access loans in order to complete their studies (Walton-Roberts and Rajan 2013).
-Despite the recent growth in the number of nurses produced (in 2015 there were over 180,000 INC recognized diploma and BSc nurse training seats (INC 2015)), training has been criticized by researchers and the state for not providing adequate practical experience and the nursing profession has not overcome its lower status within the medical hierarchy (Rao et al. 2011; Nair 2012).
+In terms of access, government college education is subsidized in India, but seats are limited, and caste-based reservations feature in the allocation of seats.
+This means a large number of lower middle class students must complete nursing degrees in the more expensive, but more accessible, private colleges (Walton-Roberts and Rajan 2013).
+Despite the recent growth in the number of nurses produced (in 2015 there were over 180,000 INC recognized diploma and BSc nurse training seats (INC 2015)), researchers and the state criticize nurse training for not providing adequate practical experience (Rao et al. 2011; Nair 2012).

 In the Philippines, nursing education is also largely privatized, and the sector has grown exponentially since the 1980s.
-There are currently at least 450 schools offering a Bachelor of Science in the Philippines, a tenfold growth since the 1970s, although most growth occurred from 2000 (Lorenzo et al. 2007).
-Many of these new institutions were created to offer courses in nursing, capitalizing on the increasingly profitable nursing education sector (Masselink and Lee 2010), and the majority are found in the NCR or in other urbanized areas.
-In the Philippines, nursing degrees are often one of the most expensive courses available at institutions, prohibiting many working class and impoverished women from entering nursing (Zosa and Orbeta Jr. 2009).
-The rapid expansion of nursing colleges in the Philippines has also raised major concerns with issues of quality.
+There are currently at least 450 schools offering a Bachelor of Science in Nursing in the Philippines, a tenfold growth since the 1970s, although most growth occurred from 2000 (Lorenzo et al. 2007).
+Many of these new institutions were created solely to offer courses in nursing and the majority are found in the NCR and other urbanized areas (Masselink and Lee 2010).
+In the Philippines, nursing degrees are one of the most expensive courses available, prohibiting many working class and impoverished women from entering nursing (Zosa and Orbeta Jr. 2009).